vincent/ng-stator/README.md

 ### what it does

-* It can create actions, initial state and reducers to manage the state of either a list, or an form
+* It can create actions, initial state, selectors and reducers to manage the state of either a list, or an form

 * Its main goal is to provide a simple common ground for ngrx managed lists and forms in your app, without knowledge of your models